 To see how to understand the P/E ratio in practice, consider the P/E ratios (TTM) of a high-flying tech stock like Salesforce (CRM) and a commercial real estate stock such as CBRE Group (CBRE).
 Both are in very different fields and are very different stocks.
 CRM is a pure growth stock, while CBRE is the quintessential dividend paying real estate stock.

-Over the last 8 years, notice how much higher Salesforce’s P/E ratio is than CBRE.
+Over the last 8 years, notice how much higher Salesforce’s P/E is than CBRE.
 Not only that, notice how much more Salesforce’s P/E fluctuated compared to CBRE.
 This indicates a stock that has considerably more price swings than CBRE, and a stock that investors are willing to pay a higher multiple for just for its growth prospects.
-While Salesforce’s P/E ratio today is 88.55, CBRE’s is just 13.51.
+While Salesforce’s P/E in this chart is 88.55, CBRE’s is just 13.51.
 Salesforce has also had a return of over 1600% since 2008, while CBRE has had a return of around 125%.

-We will first compare the P/E ratio to the P/B ratio, or the Price-to-Book ratio.
+Let’s first compare the P/E to the price-to-book ratio, or P/B, which is calculated as:

-P/B Ratio = Current Price Per Share / Book Value Per Share
+P/B = Share Price / Book Value Per Share

 This ratio is strongly preferred by value investors, because it offers a more tangible valuation of a company than the PE ratio.
-However, while the P/B ratio gives investors a better idea of the types of assets behind a certain stock, it does not work well for all industries.
-While this ratio works well for asset heavy sectors such as financials, stocks such as Salesforce do not necessarily need many assets in the normal course of their business.
-Therefore, it can be hard to answer which ratio is better – P/E or P/B. It largely depends on the stock and industry being analyzed.
-While often both ratios are important to analyze together in order to take an accurate picture of a company’s value and financial health, this is not always the case.
+However, while P/B gives investors a better idea of the types of assets behind a certain stock, it does not work well for all industries.
+It works better for such asset-heavy sectors such as Financial Services or Real Estate.
+Such tech names as Salesforce, though, don’t need many to invest s much in assets to produce their products as services.

-The next comparison is with the P/S ratio, or the Price-to-Sales ratio.
+The next comparison is with the price-to-sales ratio, or P/S ratio, which is calculated as:

-P/S Ratio = Current Price Per Share / Sales Per Share
+P/S = Share Price / Sales Per Share

-While the P/S ratio is advantageous in that you can still calculate it even if companies are currently operating at a loss, this ratio, compared to the other two, is more easily manipulated and misleading.
-The P/S ratio is typically more useful when comparing high growth companies with no profits or companies within the same industry.
+P/S is advantageous in that you can still calculate it even if companies are currently operating at a loss, and is typically more useful when comparing high-growth companies with no profits or companies within the same industry.

 P/E Ratio vs P/B Ratio vs P/S Ratio